-I started my career as a software engineer, which led to being a founder and CEO of several tech startups in Silicon Valley, and eventually to being a startup advisor and VC investor.
+I currently work at True Ventures as a startup investor.
+I began my career in the 1990s as a software engineer, which led to being a startup founder and CEO, a tech executive, and eventually a venture capitalist.

-Highlights of my career include operating one of the top 10 web sites in the world; helping launch one of Silicon Valley’s leading venture capital firms; running an exciting startup that got acquired by Yahoo; being voted Silicon Valley’s best startup CEO; starting the Yahoo Developer Network; helping create 3D audio software for NASA; and giving Bill Gates a Virtual Reality demo a few months into my first job.
+Highlights of my career include operating one of the top 10 web sites in the world; running an exciting startup that got acquired by Yahoo; being voted Silicon Valley’s best startup CEO; starting the Yahoo Developer Network; helping create 3D audio software for NASA; and giving Bill Gates a Virtual Reality demo a few months into my first job.

 Partner / 2005 – now